As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 What Is Voice Search?

-In fact, according to a report published on ThinkWithGoogle:
+According to a report published on ThinkWithGoogle:

 And that number is only going to grow.